decentraland/adr/content/ADR-201-lambdas-wearables-API-analysis.md

 ## Abstract

 The Explorer uses the Lambdas API `/collections/wearables` to get Wearables.
-This API sometimes has bad performance, it has an ill design and the handrail between the Explorer and the Content-Server through Lambdas might not be necessary.
-In this document we review the functionalities of this API and analize solutions to this problems.
+This API sometimes has bad performance, it has an ill design and the handrail between the Explorer and the Content Server through Lambdas might not be necessary.
+In this document we review the functionalities of this API and analyze solutions to these problems.

 ## Context, Reach & Prioritization